 The “grafting from” approach can solve some of the problems encountered with the grafting to approach.
 This approach can easily be tuned to increase and control the grafting density on the CNT surface.
 The “grafting from” method involves attaching an initiating moiety making it immobile with respect to the nanotube surface.
 This is then followed by an in-situ polymerization that ensures the macromolecules are attached to the surface.
-An early example of this was carried out in 2003; Viswanathan and co-workers grafted polystyrene from SWNT.
-The nanotubes were dispersed in cyclohexane via sonication and calculated excess of sec-BuLi was added to neutralize any protic surface defects.
+An early example of this was carried out in 2003; Viswanathan and co-workers grafted polystyrene from SWNT.40 The nanotubes were dispersed in cyclohexane via sonication and calculated excess of sec-BuLi was added to neutralize any protic surface defects.
 It was allowed to sonicate for an hour and then styrene monomer was added and allowed to polymerize for 48 hours under sonication.
-Another method is to use to attach a radical or controlled polymerization initiator to the surface and grow polymer in this fashion.
-An example of this was performed by Kong and co-workers; this was performed by using carboxylic acid functionalized nanotubes and converting them to acyl chloride moieties.
-These were then converted to ATRP initiators via the addition of glycol followed by 2-bromoisobutyrl bromide.
-Once the surface was grafted with initiators poly-methyl methacrylate was polymerized via traditional ATRP.
+Another method is to attach a radical or controlled polymerization initiator to the surface and grow polymer in this fashion.
+An example of this was performed by Kong and co-workers by using carboxylic acid functionalized nanotubes and converting them to acyl chloride moieties.41 These were then converted to ATRP initiators via the addition of glycol followed by 2-bromoisobutyrl bromide.
+Once the surface was grafted with initiators, methyl methacrylate was polymerized via traditional ATRP.42

 The method for “grafting from” is important to the overall load the CNT can take.
-As previously reported a higher load can be transferred to the CNTs through covalent bonds instead of ionic or physical interactions.
+As previously reported, a higher load can be transferred to the CNTs through covalent bonds instead of ionic or physical interactions.
 While covalent bonds have been shown to increase load transfer, many of these techniques degrade the CNTs during the process.
 This can lead to tube shortening, which has also been shown to decrease the overall physical properties of the nanotubes.
 A method has been previously developed by the Mays’ group that can alleviate both of these problems.
-In this work, Mays’ and co-workers functionalized CNTs with benzocyclobutene derivatives.
-This work offers a technique that covalently bonds moieties to the surface of the CNTs that does not introduce defects into the CNT and grafts over the nanotubes randomly.
+In this work, Mays’ and co-workers functionalized CNTs with benzocyclobutene derivatives.43,13 This work offers a technique that covalently bonds moieties to the surface of the CNTs that does not introduce defects into the CNT and grafts over the nanotubes randomly.
 The BCB derivative bonds by changing the hybridization of the sp2 to sp3 carbons.

+:

-: Materials and Methods
+Materials & Methods